awsdocs/amazon-connect-admin-guide/doc_source/set-whisper-flow.md

 If you choose to **Select a flow**, you can only select from flows that are type **Agent Whisper** or **Customer Whisper**\.

-For information about using attributes, see [Use Amazon Connect Contact Attributes](connect-contact-attributes.md)\.
+For information about using attributes, see [Use Amazon Connect contact attributes](connect-contact-attributes.md)\.

 ## Configured block<a name="set-voice-configured"></a>